veliatx/metaorf/README.md

 * 00_merge_orfs.ipynb: Merges ORF candidates from all experiments into a single table in CSV format.
 * 01_truthset_eval.ipynb: Loads the truth set and trains a gradient boosting model for ORF prioritization.
 * 02_predict_ensemble.ipynb: Makes inferences and evaluates the confidence of ORF calls.

+## License
+MetaORF is licensed under the MIT License.
+See the LICENSE file for more details.